Welcome to the Institute of Cancer Therapeutics

 Despite major advances in cancer treatment over the last 30 years, many cancers remain effectively untreatable due to difficulty in diagnosing them and their ability to resist drugs and radiation.
 It has become clear that an integrated approach is needed for the discovery of new cancer drugs and diagnostic tests, and it was primarily in response to this need that the ICT grew, to incorporate key research activities that could share expertise and work together to provide a pathway for the development of novel cancer therapeutics.
 I am extremely passionate about the work of the ICT.
 We are proud to be one of only a few centres nationally with all the facilities and research expertise to take anticancer medicines and biomarkers from concept to clinic.

-Browse our Website or download our ICT Brochure to find out more about our research activity.
+Browse our Website or download our Research and Services Brochure to find out more about our research activity.

 We look forward to working with you in the future.